sinhui99/FinalYearProject-sinhui/README.md

 		X_testing.pickle
 		y_testing.pickle

-13. Download the saved model from GitHub.
+12. Download the saved model from GitHub.
+You need not to do this step if you are building from scartch.

-14. Load and test the model by running:
+13. Load and test the model by running:

 		testing.ipynb or testing.py
+The default model to be loaded is model_1607, if you wish to test on different models, kindly change to the corresponding model name.

 Note 1: ax_client_snapshot contains details on the 250 trials using Ax experiment